ChrickeR/chricker.github.io/_posts/assignments/2023-03-07-how_to_tackle_digtalization.md

 I am thrilled to accept the challenge of adressing Digital Transformation in a series of blog posts.
 I'm looking forward to exploring ways to Enable Digital and Being Digital with a fresh perspective.

-For years, I've been talking to former and new colleagues and friends about this topic, and I figured it's finally time to share my thoughts and get some feedback.
+For years, I've been talking to colleagues and friends about this topic, and I figured it's finally time to share my thoughts and get some feedback.
 So don't be shy - feel free to share, ask questions, and make suggestions!

 > Any opinions I express here are my own and not necessarily those of my employer or customers.